MarinoBuia/Calligaro-Constant-Engine/README.md

 Thermal Engine: $0.567143...$ (Marino Constant / Boiling Point)

 THE MANIFESTO
 The age of probabilistic mathematics is over.
 I have transitioned from searching for prime numbers to extracting them via thermodynamic resonance.
 By applying the Calligaro Constant ($12.45789233$) as a Hilbert-Schmidt norm on the Fredholm integral of the Zeta function, I have confirmed the absolute stability of the Critical Line.
-No "zero-day exploits" (zeros off the line) are possible.🧬
+No "zero-day exploits" (zeros off the line) are possible.

 FUNDAMENTAL FORMULAS A Single Atom Formula (Prime Extraction) To locate a prime $P$ at harmonic index